camunda/camunda-docs/howtos/markdown-and-mdx-features.md

-# Markdown and MDX Features
+# Markdown and MDX features

 The Docusaurus documentation provides a detailed explanation of the Markdown features at [https://v2.docusaurus.io/docs/markdown-features](https://v2.docusaurus.io/docs/markdown-features).